Save older Londoners' travel concessions

 Published on 10 June 2020 05:13 PM

-Age UK London are campaigning against the suspension of travel concessions because it penalises older Londoners with no choice about when and how they travel.
-Some of the poorest older Londoners will be among those hardest hit.
+Age UK London are campaigning against the early weekday morning suspension of travel concessions because it penalises older Londoners with no choice about when and how they travel.
+Some of the poorest older Londoners are among those hardest hit and we’ve heard from hundreds of older Londoners about the devastating impact so far.

 Affordable transport is a lifeline not a luxury and it can transform lives.Taking travel concessions away from older Londoners who live in the city with the worst pensioner poverty rate in the country and some of the highest living costs in the world will drive up poverty and exacerbate the capital’s social isolation crisis.